codebar/tutorials/html/lesson5/tutorial.md

 In the previous lessons, we spoke about **H**yper **T**ext **M**arkup **L**anguage and **C**ascading **S**tyle **S**heets.
 **HTML** defines the _structure_ of a website and **CSS** the _presentation_.
 We also discussed the box model, inline and block elements, pseudo clases and went into more details about CSS Layouts and formatting.

-### Today we will be building a website and will focus more on HTML5 and CSS3 specific elements

-The page we will build will look similar to this [example page](http://codebar.github.io/tutorials/html/lesson5/example.html "Anita Borg")

-## But before we start...

-### Required files

-Download the files required to begin working through the tutorial from [here](https://gist.github.com/despo/7565600/download)

 ## Getting started